mj00714/deep-learning-challenge/README.md

 I was able to achieve an accuracy of 73.36% with a loss measure of 55.97% for my initial attempt and an accuracy measure of 73.89% with 54.69% loss on my final attempt.

 ### Summary
+This dataset may be a candidate for analysis with other ML methods we covered in earlier modules.
+The Kmeans and PCA methods could both apply.
+PCA would be a good choice because it is useful in segmenting datasets with multiple features.
+If I was performing this analysis in a work setting, I would attempt both methods and compare the accuracy results before investing time into optimizing the dataset.